AppFair/appfair.github.io/index.md

 As a sandboxed app, only local container files and a certain set of system files can be accessed without adding the `files.user-selected.read-write` permission to the `Sandbox.entitlements` file and the corresponding `FairUsage` usage description property in the `Info.plist`.
 With the `files.user-selected.read-write` entitlement enabled, the normal sandboxing rules for file access will come into effect: users will need to explicitly grant access to files, either using the standard system "Powerbox" open panel, or by actions such as dragging a file onto the app's icon.
-Long-term access permissions for files will require that the security-scoped bookmark for URL be persisted by the app and re-used for future access to the file.
+Long-term access permissions for files will require that the security-scoped bookmark for the local file URL be persisted by the app and re-used for future access to the file.

 ### How can I open and debug the app in Xcode?